jeffwils/grails-spring-security-saml/README.md

 ```

 ### Configuration
 The Plugin basically creates a bridge from your application configuration to both the Spring Security SAML Plugin and the Grails Spring Security Plugin.
-Instead of having to map all of the beans in your application, The plugin wires the SAML Plugin beans from your application configuration.
+Instead of having to map all of the beans in your application, the plugin wires the SAML Plugin beans from your application configuration.

 All configuration items are preceeded with grails >> plugin >> springsecurity >> saml.
 The following is a list of all of the configuration options available.